 Well this is very typical.
 Don’t offer the supports and interventions, then have Child services come in and take your child because they are a risk to themselves and others!
 All the while they could of helped prevent this and ripping families apart.

 How about they don’t take our child’s funding away and let us get everything they need at home for learning and coping supplies and set up video appts with the BIs?
 This is insane.
-The schools get 18 thousand of my son’s funding so how about putting that to good use to home school our children that have special needs in anyway possible????
+The schools get 18 thousand of my son’s funding so how about putting that to good use to home school our children that have diverse needs in anyway possible????

 I realize these are unprecedented times amid the chaos COVID-19 is causing.
 I am a mother with HFA from with two little boys.
 Both my sons are also on the spectrum.
 My oldest also is Dyslexic and has not yet learned to read despite several hours of one on one support both in school and additional private tutoring.
 My youngest also suffers from Pathological Demand Avoidance, a disorder that exists under the Autism umbrella and which makes simple asks so anxiety provoking he becomes violent, self harming, hurting others or destroying what is around him.